How many types of ladybugs are there in Maryland? Do you know your ladybug facts well enough to impress your friends?

 They grow to be about 1/4 inch long and have a black head with a red-orange underside and orange legs.
 Asian lady beetles can vary in color depending on their age.

-These types of ladybugs in Maryland go through four stages before becoming an adult beetle: egg, larva, pupa, then adult beetle.
+These ladybugs in Maryland go through four stages before becoming adult beetles: egg, larva, pupa, and adult beetle.

 The eggs will hatch in 10 days during warm weather conditions, while they take up to two months to hatch during excellent weather conditions.